DIDSR/HTT.home/assets/pages/deviceAdvice.md

 *  [Webpage: Comprehensive Regulatory Assistance.](https://www.fda.gov/medical-devices/device-advice-comprehensive-regulatory-assistance)

 ## 510k program

 * [Guidance Document: The 510(k) Program: Evaluating Substantial Equivalence in Premarket Notifications 510(k).
 Guidance for Industry and Food and Drug Administration Staff.](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/510k-program-evaluating-substantial-equivalence-premarket-notifications-510k)

-A Premarket Notification 510 is a submission made to FDA to demonstrate that the device to be marketed is safe and effective by proving substantial equivalence (SE) to a legally marketed device (predicate device).
+A Premarket Notification, also known as a 510(k), is a submission made to FDA to demonstrate that the device to be marketed is safe and effective by proving substantial equivalence (SE) to a legally marketed device (predicate device).

 ## de Novos